How to haggle to get the best bargains

 If you're buying a new computer, ask them to throw in some free insurance or accessories to upgrade your spending.
 It doesn't hurt to ask, and sellers will often see this as a compromise.

 Buying in bulk is also a great way to get more value out of your spending.
-Offer to buy a few of the one product for a discounted price, then either sell them on online or dish them out to fam and friends (at a suitable price so the haggle was worth the hassle, of course!).
+Offer to buy a few of the one product for a discounted price, then either sell them on online or dish them out to family and friends (at a suitable price so the haggle was worth the hassle, of course!).

 Become a regular customer

 As long as you keep your charm up (see point two for more on this!) and don't make a point of haggling every single time you walk through the door (otherwise, you might notice staff dispersing at the sight of you!), being a frequent customer can be a great way of increasing your chances of haggle success.

 If the sellers know you it will make it way more difficult for them to say "no", so use your friendly charm to make them feel confident that giving you a discount will work in their favour – if they turn you down they risk losing a loyal customer, and they know this.

 This also works when it comes to smaller daily expenses like your lunches or morning coffees.
 If you go to the same place every day, ask for a double shot of espresso for free since you're in every day – a few pence here and there really does add up.

 Use the right language and tone

 Try and use language that will help you secure a deal.
 Talk about how you're "thinking of" making a purchase but aren't quite sure.
 If you're clearly in love with an item, they know you'll pay the market price regardless, so be cautious of this.

 Most importantly – try to keep eye contact.
 This is the most engaging thing you can do and works wonders at building trust.